jckarter/clay/doc/language-reference.md

     var x = getY();
     var y = x;

 Global variables are deleted in reverse initialization order using the `destroy` [operator function](#operatorfunction) after the program's `main` entry point has finished executing.
+If an exception is thrown during deletion, the `exceptionInFinalizer` operator function is called.

 Since global variable initializers are executed at runtime, global variables are currently poorly supported by compile-time evaluation.
 The pointer value and type of global variables may be safely derived at compile time; however, the initial value of a global variable at compile time is currently undefined, and though a global variable may be initialized and mutated during compile time, the compile-time value of the global is not propagated in any form to runtime.